Ryu (Street Fighter): Designs

 To update Ryu's image while staying true to his character, Capcom created his alternative alter ego Evil Ryu.
-However, it was not until Street Fighter IV that the staff decided to give him a more unique design though the designer was worried if he exaggerated too much with his look.
-In retrospect, Capcom felt that Evil Ryu was a success among players.
+However, it was not until Street Fighter IV that the staff decided to give him a more unique design.
+Capcom felt that Evil Ryu was a success among players.
 While Bison was introduced as the series' main nemesis, the inclusion of Akuma added more conflict to Ryu's story, allowing him to develop Evil Ryu.

 For Street Fighter IV, Kyle Hebert was chosen to play the role of Ryu in anticipation of the revival of his "Evil Ryu" alter ego.
 The director of localization, Taliesin Jaffe, informed Hebert that he gave him the role because of Evil Ryu.
 In further elaborating on this idea, Jaffe mentioned that Ryu was originally meant to be a character similar to Lancelot, and he was expecting the character to undergo corruption right from the start.
 During Kyle's initial audition, he was requested to read a few lines in a darker tone.
 The team aimed to prevent Ryu from being portrayed as a typical Japanese hero and create a differentiation between his and Ken's personalities.

 As downloadable content, Capcom created another alter ego of Ryu in Street Fighter V named Kage who represents the Satsui no Hado Ryu rejected.
 In the early stages of development, Kage had a noticeably different design.
 His entire body showed no skin as it was covered in purple.
 Designing the character did not take too much time according to Takayuki Nakayama.
 His "design was nailed down pretty quick, so there aren't many prototype images that can be shown."
 He was loosely based on Ryu's dark persona from Street Fighter Alpha game's Evil Ryu.
 According to developers, Ryu rejecting Kage ends the chapter of the Satsui no Hado as Ryu became able to control such inner darkness.

 In Street Fighter 6, Ryu is bearded and wears a kasaya, a Buddhist robe, which is similar to his master, Gouken, as well as inspired by his alternate design from Street Fighter V that helped to expand his sex appeal.
 While game is set after the events of 3rd Strike which ends with Ryu becoming wiser, director Takayuki Nakayama said "not there yet" - though he seems to have gained some dignity.
 He is also no longer barefoot and wears sandals instead.